Raise Healthy Kids: Don’t Vent Frustrations on Children

 Venting fears, anger, and frustration can have a strong impact on innocent children who are just starting this game of life.

 The less you’re able to resolve your problems, the most negative things you focus on them.
 Then, they won’t understand why the slightest mistake became a huge drama.

 If this situation continues over time as you fail to stop and recognize that your behavior isn’t resolving the true origin of the problem, your children will start to have low self-esteem.

 Good self-esteem is critical, but if you see everything in your life as being dark, that’s all you’ll see in them.

 Next thing you know, you’ll be promoting negative reinforcement, causing them to see and feel that everything they do is wrong.
-And as for the things that they do well?
+Additionally, as for the things that they do well?
 You’ve forgotten them.

 Although they’re young now, when they grow up they could have serious problems – not just feeling like they have low self-worth, and are incapable of following their dreams.
 They’ll also suffer in their personal relationships.

-The fault doesn’t like with others, but rather yourself.
+The fault doesn’t lie with others, but rather yourself.
 You are the one who is responding to the things that happen to you in the most inappropriate way possible.

 By not expressing yourself, staying silent, and assuming others will change their behavior, you’re allowing the situations to continue just the way they are.

 Leave your fears and insecurities aside and be free to express yourself.
 Start making decisions and stop acting in a way that’s different from what you think.